Personal Counsellor– Job Posting

 Support IEP and SPED teams

-Work collaboratively with Assistant Head, School of Life to best support student needs
+Work collaboratively with Director of Counselling and Deputy Head to best support student needs

 Design and implement social skills, attention and behaviour support plans